The secret to negotiating lower medical bills

 Conclusion

 While getting a steep medical bill may be stressful, it's important to remember that those charges aren't always set in stone.
 By following the tips in this article, you'll be more capable of negotiating a lower medical bill or a unique payment plan that you and your family can afford.
-Even better, if your employer offers an HRA or health stipend, you have even more ways to pay off your medical bills.
+Even better, if your employer offers an HRA, you have even more ways to pay off your medical bills.